 Both ULIP and mutual funds offer the potential for better returns, tax-saving, and long-term wealth creation.
 Choosing between the two, however, depends on your risk appetite, current commitments, and financial goals.

-ULIPs benefit people who:
+ULIPs can benefit people who:

-- Want a long-term investment horizon
+Want a long-term investment horizon

-- The added security of insurance cover for their family
+Prefer the added security of insurance cover for their family

-- Have a low to medium risk appetite
+Have a low to medium risk appetite

-- Want to increase their savings with tax exemptions
+Want to increase their savings with tax exemptions

-Mutual Funds suit people who:
+Mutual Funds tend to better suit people who:

-- Have a high risk appetite
+Have a high-risk appetite

-- Do not depend on the MF returns to support their regular expenses
+Do not depend on the MF returns to support their regular expenses